Loan Calculator

 Questions and Answers

-Is this calculator accurate for all types of loans?
+Is this calculator accurate for all loan types?

-How does the loan term influence monthly payments and interest?
+How does the loan term affect total cost?

 Can I calculate student loan payments with this tool?